- 1 Deep Rock Galactic Space Rig controls

 In between missions, you can also use the Medbay, Abyss Bay, the Forge, and the Equipment Terminal on the ground floor of the Space Rig.

-Deep Rock Galactic Xbox One and PC Controls
+Deep Rock Galactic Xbox One, PC, PS5 & PS4 Controls

 Whether you’re using an Xbox One controller or a keyboard and mouse, Deep Rock Galactic utilises fairly simple controls – allowing you to pick up the game and explore its universe quickly.